cs480-capstone/Map_Code/README.md

    - If the user is within a small range from the tree (say 10 feet), they have found the tree and will get awarded points. other users will be notified and the tree's hidden flag will change in the database.
-   - If the user is within a wide range of the tree (say, 60 feet), the user will get a toast message as a hint.
+   - If the user is within a wide range of the tree (say, 60 feet), they will get a toast message as a hint.
+   - If the user is outside of the range of any tree, a toast message will tell them so.

+The function hintToast() decides which of the two above toast messages to present to the user.

 The function observeNearest() is also called based on the user's geolocation.
 It uses findTree() (described below) to obtain the visible tree closest to the user (if any).